httpsterio/httpster.io/src/content/articles/2024-01-17-computer-history.md

 ## The Noughties

 After my parents split in 2001 and we moved to Finland, we only had the crappier PC running Windows 95 and no games.
 In my deepest and darkest hours, I started playing around with the other applications found on the computer.
 I'm not sure how many paintings, short stories and animations I made in MS Paint, Word and Powerpoint, but there was a lot of them.
 Luckily, they're lost to the sands of time as most of those wouldn't fly in this day and age.
+But I kept myself entertained with whatever silly little applications our machines had installed and it was all great fun.

 In 2004 we went to visit my cousin in Denmark and as he was about to buy a new PC for himself, he sold his older one to my parents.
 This was also the same summer I managed to convince my parents to get us an ADSL connection.
 I went from fooling around in Windows 95 to a machine with XP, 1 gigabyte of RAM, 128mb of video memory and a 0.5mb internet connection.
 Talk about progress!
 I finally got to play those old and good Blizzard games on top of a few new ones as well.
 Riven, Sudeki, Far Cry and Warcraft 3 on top of a ton of smaller freebie games like Liero, Soldat, Little Fighter 2 and Dim.
 Life was pretty good!

 The PC was definitely an upgrade but it also wasn't definitely top of the line, Oblivion for example ran as fast as a slideshow and I had to mod it with Oldblivion which rendered most textures as 2D and it resembled Doom more than itself.

-## Websites ahead!
+## from websites...

 Now we're in around the years 2006 or so, the point when I started to get into creating websites.
 The Finnish online circles at the time were quite small and smaller websites had started to pop up.
 Some friends of my friends had their own little personal spaces online where they shared game cheat codes, links to free games, warezing tips and other random info and I thought that was maybe the coolest thing ever.